Course number: EAS 501

 Prerequisites: This is a graduate field extension of content covered in EAS541, "Remote Sensing."
-You should to have taken EAS 541 / ENVIRON 441 Remote Sensing or equivalent by permission of instructor.
+You need to have completed EAS 541 - Remote Sensing by the the start of the class.

 Dates: August 6-20, 2022, but you will enroll for fall term credit*.

 Location: U-M Biological Station

-*Note: This course runs for two weeks in May, 2020, but you will enroll for FALL term credit.
+*Note: This course runs for two weeks in August 2022, but you will enroll for FALL term credit.
 You are financially responsible for these credits, but you may not have to pay additional tuition if your total fall credits are within 12-18 hours.
-Students taking fewer than 12 or more than 18 credit hours will be assessed fees on those credits.
+Students taking fewer than 12 or more than 18 credit hours will be assessed tuition on those credits.

 You will live at the Biological Station for the duration of the course.
-Your room and board is covered by UMBS Transforming Learning scholarships.
+Your room and board is covered by UMBS.

 Learn how to collect and process field "ground-truth" for remote sensing projects.
 You will use the remote sensing-derived information with other spatial data to complete labs, exercises, and a team final project.
 Plan to work with aerial photography, Landsat imagery, drone data, lidar data, and various other spatial data, as well as ERDAS IMAGINE, ArcGIS, Collector, GPS and other technologies.